 Our students are known and recognized for their kind and cooperative behavior.
 This occurs as a direct result of our emphasis on respect and cooperation by creating an environment in which the children feel safe, comfortable and valued, while being engaged and interested in their activities.
 In a warm, supportive and challenging classroom, children take pride in their own accomplishments and appreciate the accomplishments of others.
 The daily programs are designed to meet the specific developmental needs of every child.

 Scheduled activities in a child’s day include but are not limited to opening and closing circles, small or large group projects based on a ‘Cycle of Inquiry’, explorations of the neighborhood, work times, music, movement, art, as well as fine-motor and gross-motor activities.
 During Work Time each day, there is ample time for individual and small group exploration of many inherently interesting activities in the room.
 Through observations of children’s interests, play themes and questions, teachers design experiences that provide the space for children to create their own theories about the world.
+We call this “Playful Inquiry.”
 These moments in a child’s day are critical for the development of language skills and mathematical thinking that result from our skilled teachers guiding the flow and direction.